ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ```

 ## Sign the transaction and send to the network
-Using the account the transaction should be signed and submitted to the Obscuro Testnet.
+Using the account the transaction can be signed and submitted to the Obscuro Testnet.
 ```python
     signed_tx = account.signTransaction(build_tx)
     tx_hash = None